neobis-python/final-project/README.md

 ## **Functional Requirements**

 - Users must be authorized.
-There will be two roles: admin and clients.
+There will be two roles: suppliers (admins) and clients.
 - Create CRUD API to manage products.
 The product will have the next fields:
     1. title
     2. description